 Banks will sometimes lend a customer money only if someone else provides a guarantee.
 If you agree to be a guarantor for a borrower, the bank can require you to pay the borrower’s debts if he or she defaults on repayments.

 Note: The following is intended as a guide only.
 Seek independent legal advice if you are considering becoming a guarantor.
 If you are already a guarantor and have any concerns, contact us, the bank or your lawyer immediately.
 Similarly, talk to us or a lawyer if you feel you were not properly advised about a guarantee or were pressured into agreeing to it.
+In limited circumstances we may say that the bank cannot enforce the guarantee against you, or we can recommend that the bank release you from the guarantee.

 If asked to guarantee someone’s debts